Ho1yShif/Ho1yShif.github.io/README.md

   - Add poetry/articles/non technical writing?
   - Use my own favicon
   - Set up hyperlinks for links inside work exepreience section
-  - Add tags for tech writing and data on the work expereience section, similarto the projects
   - Remove separation lines between sections
-  - Change X logo to correct one
-  - Pick new resume icon
   - Add Thank you section: Nick, Constant, Brian, Zack, Mom
 - Once website looks good, remove as much of the old Shiv stuff as I can